bugstan/privoxy-windows/README.md

 * privoxy

-The privoxy.exe project, depends on mbedtls, it was configured as windows console application with following features enabled:
+The privoxy.exe project, depends on mbedtls project, it was configured as windows console application with following features enabled:
 ```C
 #define FEATURE_ACL
 #define FEATURE_GRACEFUL_TERMINATION